nickk124/robust-outlier-rejection/docs/source/index.rst

 in `Maples et al. 2018 <https://arxiv.org/abs/1807.05276>`_, this site will show you how to use RCR in Python.
-RCR can be applied to weighted data and used for model-fitting, and we have incorporated rejecting outliers in bulk to have the best of both computational efficiency and accuracy.
+RCR can be applied to weighted data and used for model-fitting, and we have incorporated rejecting outliers in bulk to have the best of both computational efficiency and accuracy (see the :ref:`install`).

 RCR has been carefully calibrated, and extensively simulated.
 It can be applied to samples with both large contaminants and large contaminant